Show by Label

 Testing it without a NEO

-The Isotemp OCXO 10 Mhz output is divided down to 100KHz by the 390 counter, and both signals are fed into the 4046 to do the phase comparison.
+The Isotemp OCXO 10 Mhz output is divided down to 100KHz by a 390 counter, and both signals are fed into the 4046 to do the phase comparison.
 The result is taken from the PC1 output, and that produces the well known phase difference that is used in all the GPSDO circuits I have worked with.
-This pulse is filtered to get a DC voltage that goes to the frequency adjust pin of the OCXO.
-The DC voltage goes up and down with the phase pulse and will eventually setttle when both signals are equal in phase, hence a lock.
+This pulse is then filtered to get a DC voltage that goes to the frequency adjust pin of the OCXO.
+The DC voltage goes up and down with the phase pulse and will eventually setttle when both signals are equal in phase, hence a lock condition.

 NOTE

 My DSO was a little confused and does not display a correct frequency in the upper right corner, but rest assured, it is a precision 10MHz down to the microHz.
 I saw more frequency errors so I ended-up rebooting the DSO and that fixed it.
 Go figure.
+It uses a Linux OS, not Windows (;-))

-I build a bit more permanent circuit on protoboard to see if I can get even better results.
+After the initial testing, I build a bit more permanent circuit on protoboard to see if I can get even better results.

 I also experimented with using the PC2 output of the 4046, but the system kept hunting and did not settle soon enough.
 The PC1 output settles much faster.